AI segmentation expands the scope of automated SEM-EDX analytics

 Ceramic crucibles are indispensable in the precious metals industry, but due to the high melting temperatures of some precious metals, they have a limited lifespan and sometimes need to be replaced daily.
 Each replacement means lost time and additional costs.
 A customer turned to our accredited testing laboratory to maximize their service life.

-We recently donated a historic but still functional PSEM microscope from this era to the Nuremberg Electron Microscopy Museum.
-The museum showcases the history and applications of electron microscopy through a wide range of exhibits and was recently featured in a Bavarian Broadcasting program.
+We donated a historic but still functional PSEM microscope to the Nuremberg Electron Microscopy Museum.
+The museum showcases the history and applications of electron microscopy through a wide range of exhibits and was recently featured in a report by Bavarian Broadcasting (Bayerischer Rundfunk).
 We are delighted that our instrument has found a place in the exhibition and will continue to be used there.

 We recently determined for an analytical client whether and to what extent the rubber stopper used to seal a medication bottle generates particles when pierced with a syringe to withdraw the medication.
 The client was surprised that piercing the stopper can generate particles measuring several hundred micrometers and wanted to statistically investigate the process.